ccxt/ccxt/README.md

 ## Contributing

-Please read the [`CONTRIBUTING.md`](https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md) before making any changes that you would like adopted in the code.
+Please read the [CONTRIBUTING](https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md) document before making changes that you would like adopted in the code.

 ## Public Offer